Chapter 7. Knots and Links

 The codes that Regina understands include:

-• Regina's own knot signatures, which are compact sequences of letters, digits and/or punctuation that uniquely identify a knot up to combinatorial isomorphism.
-Here combinatorial isomorphism includes relabelling the crossings, reflecting or rotating the entire diagram, and/or reversing the orientation of the knot (i.e., the direction of travel).
+• Regina's own knot/link signatures: These are compact sequences of letters, digits and/or punctuation that uniquely identify a link diagram up to combinatorial isomorphism.
+Here combinatorial isomorphism includes relabelling the crossings and/or components, reflecting the entire diagram, rotating the entire diagram, and/or reversing individual link components.

 An example is dabcabcv-, which represents the trefoil.

-Knot signatures played a significant role in the 19-crossing knot tabulation [Bur20].
+Knot/link signatures played a significant role in the 19-crossing knot tabulation [Bur20].
+They support both classical and virtual link diagrams, and they support all links with fewer than 64 components.

-• Classical Gauss codes, which are sequences of integers that encode the crossings that you pass through as you traverse the knot from an arbitrary starting point.
+• Classical Gauss codes: These are sequences of integers that encode the crossings that you pass through as you traverse the knot from an arbitrary starting point.
 Crossings are numbered consecutively from 1 to n (but in any order), and each crossing is written as a positive or negative integer according to whether you pass over or under it.

 An example of a Gauss code is 1 -2 3 -1 2 -3, which represents the trefoil.

 Classical Gauss codes are commonly used in the literature.
 Be aware that they do not specify the orientation of the diagram, and (more importantly) for composite knots they may not even uniquely define the topology of the knot.
-If this is a problem, consider using either oriented Gauss codes or knot signatures instead.
+If this is a problem, consider using either oriented or signed Gauss codes, or knot/link signatures instead.

-• Oriented Gauss codes, which likewise encode the crossings that you pass through as you traverse the knot, but this time with more precise information.
-Again the crossings are numbered consecutively from 1 to n (but in any order); each crossing is then written with a sign (plus or minus), an arrow (either less-than or greater-than), and an integer.
+• Oriented Gauss codes: These likewise encode the crossings that you pass through as you traverse the knot, but with more precise information than a classical Gauss code.
+Again the crossings are numbered consecutively from 1 to n (but in any order); each crossing is then written with a sign (+ or -), an arrow (either less-than or greater-than), and a positive integer (which identifies the crossing).
 The sign indicates whether you pass over (+) or under (-) the crossing, and the arrow indicates whether the other strand of the crossing passes from right-to-left (<) or left-to-right (>).

 An example is +>1 -<2 +>3 -<1 +>2 -<3, which represents the left-hand trefoil.